 He grew this mustache with the help of a barber, who would cut off the hairs above his upper lip.

 He did this every day, and kept doing it even after he stopped shaving.
 His mustache eventually became so large that he needed to wear a false bottom to keep it in place.

 He wore this mustache for the rest of his life and died with it still attached.

 Theodore Roosevelt Jr. (1858-1919), affectionately known as Teddy, was the 26th President of the United States.
 He was also a writer, a naturalist, and a historian.

-Roosevelt was firstly known for his work in politics, and was elected president twice.
-He was America’s youngest president at 42 years of age, and served two terms between 1901 and 1909.
+Roosevelt was first known for his work in politics and was elected president twice.
+He was America’s youngest president at 42 years of age and served two terms between 1901 and 1909.